 Background and activities

-PhD Candidate at the Institute of Public Health and Nursing.
-My research topic physical activity, cardiorespiratory fitness and mental health in middle-aged and older individuals.
-My project use data from the Generation100 study carried out at K. G. Jebsen Center for Exercise in Medicine and data from the Nord-Trøndelag Health Survey.
+PhD Candidate at the Cardiac Exercise Research Group (CERG), Department of Circulation and Medical Imaging.
+My research topic is cardiorespiratory fitness and mental health in middle-aged and older individuals.
+My project use data from the Generation100 study and data from the Nord-Trøndelag Health Survey.

 I have a Master's degree in exercise physiology from NTNU where I studied the effect of maximal strength training on bone health in young women.